CNG producers must meet these core program requirements annually to maintain their certification.

 Producers are authorized to use the CNG name and logo and receive our marketing materials only after their application is accepted and the three core requirements are completed.

 We recommend $200 per year, but let members determine the exact amount, whether more or less.
 We offer several payment plans to make it easier to pay the recommended $200 over time in smaller amounts.
 The minimum dues is $110 per year (except for beekeepers with only apiary certification, who must pay some amount, but to accommodate hobbyists, we don't set a minimum).
 Pay dues in our CNG store or by check.
 For beginning farmers and those facing unusual hardships we have established a Scholarship Fund.
-You may wait to pay dues until after your application is accepted.
+Dues must be paid within one month after your application is accepted.

 Your signature on the Declaration indicates you understand and accept the terms of participating in the CNG program.
 Your signed Declaration will be posted on your online profile.
-With livestock certification a Feed Supplier Declaration is also required.
+It is due within one month of your application being accepted.
+With livestock certification a Livestock Feed Form is also required.

 All farms must arrange an on-site Inspection to take place within two growing season months of the date when their application is accepted, and then annually.
 Inspections are done by other CNG farmers.
 For full details, review the Inspection Forms and Guidelines.